-112 A fishing boundary marker is on the east extremity of the island 0.7 mile SSE of Bush Rock.
+A fishing boundary marker is on the east extremity 112 of the island 0.7 mile SSE of Bush Rock.

-113 Jedway Bay is recommended only as a temporary anchorage in fine weather for vessels up to 150 feet (46 m) long.
+Jedway Bay is recommended only as a temporary anchorage in fine weather for vessels up to 150 feet (46 m) long.
 Small craft can obtain anchorage in 5 to 6 fathoms (9 to 11 m) in the indentation on the east side of the bay, close south of Kankidas Point, or at the head of the bay, clear of the rock with less than 6 feet (2 m) over it.

-114 A public mooring buoy is at the head of Jedway Bay.
+A public mooring buoy is at the head of Jedway 114 Bay.

-A fresh water hose leads to the mooring buoy from a small spring halfway up the hillside (1985).
+115 A fresh water hose leads to the mooring buoy from a small spring halfway up the hillside (1985).
 It is reported that this hose is no longer working (1995).

-116 Huston Inlet is entered between Bush Rock and Huston Point (52°18'N, 131°18'W).
+Huston Inlet is entered between Bush Rock and Huston Point (52°18'N, 131°18'W).

-117 Low Black Rock, with a rock which dries 1 foot (0.3 m) close NE, is 0.5 mile NNE of Huston Point.
+Low Black Rock, with a rock which dries 1 foot (0.3 m) close NE, is 0.5 mile NNE of Huston Point.
 Boulder Island, Sea Pigeon Island and Green Rock, which is grasscovered, lie in the outer part of Huston Inlet.

-118 A fishing boundary marker is on Huston Point.
+A fishing boundary marker is on Huston Point.
 Fishing boundary markers are on the east and west shores of Huston Inlet about 1.2 miles SE of Sea Pigeon Island.

-119 A bank with above-water, drying and below-water rocks on it fills most of the area between Boulder Island and Low Black Rock.
+A bank with above-water, drying and below-water rocks on it fills most of the area between Boulder Island and Low Black Rock.
 Boulder and Sea Pigeon Islands are fringed by rocks and ledges, and a reef with less than 6 feet (2 m) over it is 0.5 mile SE of Sea Pigeon Island.
 Shoals, drying and below-water rocks are up to 0.3 mile offshore at the head of the inlet.
-Anchorage is available in about 12 fathoms (22 m) near the head of Huston Inlet.
-Small vessels can anchor in shallower depths nearer the head, but take care to avoid the shoals and rocks in the vicinity.
-Caution. - During SE gales heavy squalls from the valley at the head of the inlet can be expected.